ErykMroczek/mofmt/code-style.md

   T = temperature_ph(p = p_b, h = h_b));
 ```

-### Compund expressions
+### Compound expressions

 Expressions shall be wrapped at binary operators.
 Operator used as a
 wrapping point shall be moved to a new line.
-Indenation shall be
+Indentation shall be
-increased only after first wrap.
+increased only after the first wrap.

 #### Example